telerik/maui-docs/controls/map/pan-and-zoom.md

 ---
 title: Pan and Zoom
-page_title: Xamarin Map Documentation - Pan and Zoom
+page_title: .NET MAUI Map Documentation - Pan and Zoom
-description: Check our &quot;Key Features&quot; documentation article for Telerik Map for Xamarin control.
+description: Learn how to pan and zoom in Telerik UI for .NET MAUI Map control.
 position: 2
 slug: map-pan-zoom
 ---